bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+-adaptive involves breakpoints and fully responsive is more fluid percentage base.

 2. Describe what it means to be mobile first vs desktop first.

+-mobile first is using @media min-width and using desktop first is using @media max-width, to be mobile first is start the design performance in columns then as the site expands, we can have it fill out the max width of device screen

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+-it helps sets all of the fonts to the same default styling before using rem measurements

 4. How would you describe preprocessing to someone new to CSS?

+-easier and friendlier way of creating css, less of repeating yourself

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+-my favorite part of preprocessing is the ability to use mixins and variables

+-the concept that gave me the most trouble was the parametric, i need more practice with that one.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.